jabberjabberjabber/LLavaImageTagger/README.md

 - Python 3.8 or higher
 - KoboldCPP

+**A vision model is needed, but if you use the llmii-run.bat to open it, then the first time it is run it will download the MiniCPM-V 2.6 Q4_K_M gguf and F16 projector from Bartowski's repo on huggingface.
+If you don't want to use that, just open llmii-no-kobold.bat instead and open Koboldcpp.exe and load whatever model you like.**

 ### Windows Installation

 1. Clone the repository or download the [ZIP file](https://github.com/jabberjabberjabber/LLavaImageTagger/archive/refs/heads/main.zip) and extract it.